transcom/mymove-docs/docs/backend/guides/service-objects/set-up-service-subpackage-and-interface.md

 }
 ```

-This file sets up our `cat` subpackage to enable
+This file sets up our `pet` subpackage to enable
 [running tests in transactions](/docs/backend/testing/running-server-tests-inside-a-transaction).

 That's it for this step, we'll add more files to the subpackage as we go along the process and fill in the interface